fbpx

 Agrotech is on the fast track to mainstream use across the globe.
 Several new government initiatives are coming up to support this field.
 One example is Agriculture Breakthrough, a commitment agreed upon by 45 world leaders at COP26.
 This agreement is to accelerate the transition to sustainable and resilient agriculture systems, focusing on reducing emissions, enhancing adaptation, and improving livelihoods.

-The trends discussed above on using artificial intelligence, drones, specialized farming robots, and IoT integrations hope to enable cultivators to meet the fast-rising food requirements of the world’s population for the foreseeable future.
+The trends discussed above regarding the use of artificial intelligence, drones, specialized farming robots, and IoT integrations hope to enable cultivators to meet the fast-rising food requirements of the world’s population for the foreseeable future.

 Keeping up with these advancements and the respective innovators active in the space will better position you to identify vital opportunities for growth and collaboration.